qiuyanyu/Google_Earth_Engine/README.md

-# This folder contains Qiuyan's scripts to retrieve GEDI relative height at plot level (10km by 10km) in Google Earth Engine
+# This folder contains scripts to retrieve GEDI relative height at plot level (10km by 10km) in Google Earth Engine